 The mission of the Graduate College is to serve the needs of college graduates who desire a broader and more thorough knowledge of scholarship and research in their chosen fields.
-The College offers 55 programs leading to the Master's degree, and 16 programs leading to the degree of Doctor of Philosophy.
+The College offers 57 programs leading to the Master's degree and 16 programs leading to the doctoral degree.
 For detailed information regarding graduate programs, degree requirements, and Graduate College regulations and procedures, refer to the Graduate College Catalogue, available from the Graduate Admissions Office, 332 Waterman Building.